meteofrance/ai-lab-blog/_posts/2024-10-21-py4cast-titan-neural-network-comparison.md

 - Léa Berthomier
 ---

-# Experimental reports

-We present here a report on our experiments to build a weather forecasting model with Deep Learning.
+We present here a report on our first campaign of experiments to build a weather forecasting model with Deep Learning.

-## Choice of neural network architecture

-Our first task was to train and compare several neural network architectures and assess their differences.
+Our first goal was to train and compare several neural network architectures and assess their differences, all things being equal.

-Our goal in this first experiment campaign was to compare the performance of different neural network architectures under the same conditions.
+## Setup

 ### Dataset: TITAN

-- Source **AROME Analyses**
+- Source: only **AROME Analyses** (no data from Arpege coupling model)
 - **Resolution**: 2.5km
 - **Historical Data**: 2021-2023 (training: 2021-2022, testing: 2023)
 - **Time Step**: 1 Hour